 By: Abby Phillip

-In her literary debut, CNN’s powerhouse Abby Phillip delivers an in-depth look at the ways Jesse Jackson has impacted politics in America and beyond.
-Phillip carefully examines how Jackson’s important influence extends far beyond the 1980s presidential campaigns he is too often confined to in moving words and captivating archival imagery.
+In her literary debut, CNN powerhouse Phillip delivers an in-depth look at the ways the venerable reverend has impacted politics in America and beyond.
+Using moving words and captivating archival imagery, Phillip carefully examines how Jackson’s important influence extends far beyond the 1980s presidential campaigns to which he is too often confined.

 Original Sins: The (Mis)education of Black and Native Children and the Construction of American Racism (Penguin Random House)